rebecka-oscarsson/StarWars/README.md

 ## StarWars
-A school project practising fetching from api:s
+A school project to practise fetching from api:s